thephez/dash-docs/_includes/devdoc/guide_transactions.md

 An output has an implied index number based on its location in the transaction---the first output is output zero.
-The output also has an amount in satoshis which it pays to a conditional pubkey script.
-Anyone who can satisfy the conditions of that pubkey script can spend up to the amount of satoshis paid to it.
+The output also has an amount in duffs which it pays to a conditional pubkey script.
+Anyone who can satisfy the conditions of that pubkey script can spend up to the amount of duffs paid to it.

 An input uses a transaction identifier (txid) and an output index number (often called "vout" for output vector) to identify a particular output to